 12. Distillery Tours and Tastings

-Jackson Hole Winery has a tasting room inside New West Knifeworks just off Town Square.
-Tastings are available daily from 1 to 7 p.m.
-If craft beer is more to your liking, Jackson boats three such breweries: Snake River Brewing, Roadhouse and StillWest.
+Jackson Hole Winery has a tasting room inside New West Knifeworks, just off Town Square.
+Tastings are available daily.
+The winery also has an additional tasting room in Teton Village, below the Alpenhof.
+If craft beer is more to your liking, Jackson has three such breweries: Snake River Brewing, Roadhouse and StillWest.

 RELATED STORY: Cheers to Jackson Hole Breweries